 Seeing as it’s already October and COVID numbers are on the rise, I’m beginning to worry about timing.
 Fingers crossed, the Italian government will approve these tax breaks extension in 2021.
 Something tells me, we’re going to need it.

-Follow #RenovatingBardonecchia on ALOR & Social for Updates on our Italian Home Renovation
+Follow ALOR for Updates on our Italian Home Renovation

 Between the need for a few American creature comforts and more modern amenities, we simply cannot wait to break ground on our Renovating Bardonecchia project.
 Renovating Bardonecchia updates coming every Friday!